Navigating No Doc Loans for Investment Properties

 Variable Terms

 Terms can vary widely among different lenders, especially between bank lenders and private funders.
 Rates can be influenced by the amount of equity in the property, the location and type of property, and the overall risk assessment.
+Some investors look at products offered by private no doc lenders to understand how different providers assess risk.

 Negotiable Terms